30 August, 2023

 This is the one to get away from it all, with the Tasman Sea on your right and the snowy Southern Alps on your left.
 Make sure you stop off in Punakaiki to check out the famous “Pancake Rocks” and continue down the SH6 after Greymouth if you want to hike the Franz Josef Glacier.

-8. Te Anau to Milford Sound Highway
+9. From Queenstown to Te Anau and onward to Milford Sound

 Milford Sound Highway is one of the most famous highways in the world, and it’s certainly one of the most dramatic.
 The two-hour drive from Te Anau to Milford Sound will take you through some of New Zealand’s most intense and vivid landscapes, and you’ll be completely spellbound by the different sights of pristine rainforest, moss-covered mountains, mirror lakes, trickling waterfalls and the presence of striking cliff faces meandering along your route.